brave-experiments/AgentStop/README.md

 #### OpenInference

 We use OpenInference's instrumentation to trace various agent frameworks.
+The installation steps above already covers smolagents.
 See [Arize-ai/openinference](https://github.com/Arize-ai/openinference/tree/main) for installation instructions specific to your target agent frameworks.